intershop/helm-charts/charts/iom/docs/ToolsAndConcepts.rst

 Intershop Commerce Platform
 ===========================

 The previous section `IOM Helm-Charts`_ gave a general view on Helm, the IOM Helm-charts, and the according processes.
-The Intershop Commerce Platform environment modifies this concept a little bit, as shown in the following illustration.
+The *Intershop Commerce Platform* environment modifies this concept a little bit, as shown in the following illustration.

 Project owners are not able to trigger any processes directly.
-They can only manage a sub-set of values to be applied along with the IOM Helm-chart.
+They can only manage the Helm values to be applied along with the IOM Helm-chart.
 The processes are triggered by a flux-controller that observes the Git repository holding the values files.
-Depending on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.) processes might need to be triggered manually by Intershop Operations.
-Intershop Operations also maintains a values file, which has higher precedence than the file of the project owner.
-This way it is ensured that the project owner is not able to change any critical settings.
-Which ones are affected depends on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.).
-For example, a project owner should never be able to set log-level to *DEBUG* or *TRACE* on *PROD* environments.
+Depending on the type of IOM installation (*INT*, *Pre-PROD*, *PROD*, etc.) the changes made to IOM values might to be reviewed by Intershop Operations.

 In short, this concept is well known as GitOps.